Skip to content

 Nick Doran Adams Teacher, Gaffer & Hot Shop Assistant

-Juniper Maffescioni Cold Shop Manager & Hot Shop Assistant
+Juniper Maffescioni Cold Shop Lead & Hot Shop Assistant

 EDUCATION

-Education is the impetus of r.a.g.e.
-While Australian universities close their glass programs and the federal government continues to make cuts to the arts, we are expanding.
-We are determined to educate the artisans of tomorrow, prioritising hands-on skill transmission through a comprehensive traineeship program and diverse public access workshops.
+Education is the impetus of rage, and our motivation to build the Glass Epicentre.
+While Australian universities wind down their glass programs and the federal government continues to make cuts to the arts, we are expanding.
+We are determined to educate the artisans of tomorrow, prioritising hands-on skill transmission through a comprehensive mentorship program and diverse public access workshops.
 Without independent education pathways, the art of working with hot glass faces permanent extinction.

 SUSTAINABILITY